wurquhar/PTLDevOpsDay/docs/slides/content/social-contracts.md

 3) Together, review and group the behaviors.
 5) After reaching consensus, sign the contract.
 6) Display the contract in a visible place.
-7) Establish your team name (naming things is hard).
 <br/>

 If you work on multiple teams, think about the aspects of your Social Contract that are appropriate for the entire group so you can write the group social contract.<!--{.element: style="font-size: medium; font-weight: 600!important;"} -->